retypeapp/retype/README.md

 backlinks:
   enabled: false
 ---
-# Markdown Website Generator
+# Build docs from Markdown

 ![](/static/retype-hero.png)

-[Retype](https://retype.com/) is a static website generator that transforms simple Markdown `.md` files into a complete website you fully own and can self-host anywhere.

-{.callout}
-> “I don't want to write code to write docs, I just want to write docs.”
+Write in plain Markdown `.md` files, preview locally, and publish a static site you fully own.
+No framework setup.
+Host it anywhere.

 No coding is required and just one Markdown file, such as a [README.md](https://www.makeareadme.com/), will get you started.

 !!!
 The [retype.com](https://retype.com/) website was generated using Retype.
 View the [source](https://github.com/retypeapp/retype/blob/main/README.md) files used to generate this very page.
 !!!

+---

+## Features

+### :icon-shield-check: It just works

+Retype has been built to be easy to use and should **_just work_** out-of-the-box without any special configuration, technical knowledge, or troublesome setup.

+### :icon-zap: Lightning fast

+Don't blink.
+Retype was built for speed.

+### :icon-gear: Easy install

+[Installation](/guides/getting-started.md) takes only a few seconds.
+Then all you need is one Markdown `.md` file which Retype will start building a new website from.

+### :icon-plug: Powerful

+Project level [configuration](/configuration/project.md) using **retype.yml** unlocks many more features and customization.

+### :icon-pencil: Simple formatting

+Pages are formatted using [[Markdown]] syntax and Retype [components](/components/components.md).
+Page level [configuration](/configuration/page.md) is available, such as setting a custom navigation [`label`](/configuration/page.md#label) or [`icon`](/configuration/page.md#icon).

+### :icon-sync: Live reload

+If a change is detected, such as editing and saving an `.md` file, your Retype website will be updated almost instantly within the browser.

+### :icon-server: Host anywhere

+Retype generates an HTML website that you can self-host on any web hosting service, or for free using [GitHub Pages](/hosting/github-pages.md), [Netlify](/hosting/netlify.md), or [Cloudflare](/hosting/cloudflare.md).
+No special server-side software or external dependencies are required.
+You can host your Retype site as a public website or as a private website within your organization's network.

+---

+{.callout}
+> “I don't want to write code to write docs, I just want to write docs.”

 {.callout}
 > “Retype is the perfect fit for my user persona - tech savvy non-devs who want to write using the best web standards out there.”